Urobotos/Sandworm/README.md

 - Just slice and print — the printer handles everything behind the scenes.

 **Differences from standard printer setups:** <br>
-If you're performing manual Z homing, it's a good idea to preheat the nozzle first.
+If you're performing manual Z-homing, it's a good idea to preheat the nozzle first.
 Preheating softens any filament residue (after a print, for example), allowing it to deform harmlessly when it contacts the probe — resulting in clean and accurate homing. <br>
-Especially for the first Z homing after the printer starts, subsequent homing operations can proceed normally — after the initial Z homing, the residual filament usually remains bent and will not interfere again.
+Especially for the first Z-homing after the printer starts, subsequent homing operations can proceed normally — after the initial Z-homing, the residual filament usually remains bent and will not interfere again.

 To prevent this, the Sandworm printer automatically preheats the nozzle using the `Temp_Homing` macro.